jade-nl/dt.bldr/bin/README.md

 sample).

 **Beware:** This merge option (*-mi/-M file*) is experimental.
-Merging might not work as intended depending on the branch that is being merged and the choosen method.
+Merging might not work as intended depending on the branch that is being merged and the chosen method.
 Especially "old" PRs might introduce merging issues, the script is not intelligent enough to solve this.

-The safest way to merge an external branche is to clone darktable first instead of pulling.
+The safest way to merge an external branch is to clone darktable first instead of pulling.
 If the *-m* or *-M file* option is used and no other options are given cloning is forced. *-c* and *-p* can be used in conjunction with *-m* or *-M file*.

-Clonig darktable has become more and more time consuming, so trying to pull and merge first is an option.
+Cloning darktable has become more and more time consuming, so trying to pull and merge first is an option.
 If this fails cloning has to be done, even if it is decided that the external branch isn't worth it!

 When multiple branches need to be integrated you need to merge these one at the time at the moment.
 There's no need to build and install for every external branch, though.
-Use dt.bldr.sh *-pM file* for each additional branch untill all are merged and then run *dt.bldr.sh -bi* to build and install.
+Use dt.bldr.sh *-pM file* for each additional branch until all are merged and then run *dt.bldr.sh -bi* to build and install.

 Safest way to integrate external branches: